karmab/kcli-openshift4-metal3/README.md

 - an hypervisor with enough memory and disks
 - libvirtd
 - podman
-- a valid pull secret
+- a valid pull secret stored in a file named *openshift_pull.json*

 ## Procedure

-- copy your pull secret in a file named *openshift_pull.json*
+- define the following env variables to indicate how many masters and workers you want to deploy
+  - masters
+  - workers

 - run the *vbmc.sh* script to launch vbmcd containers and create vbmc ports for your nodes
-- run the *kcli.sh* script to create the networks and vms
+- run the *kcli.sh* script to create the networks and vms, and render the install-config.yaml
 - run the *deploy.sh* script to deploy openshift4

 ## Cleaning